sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 ### 12.3.
 CNN - Continued

-CNN's are architectures combine these type of layers successively in a variety of different ways.
+CNN's architectures combine these type of layers successively in a variety of different ways.

-Typically one single layer is formed by applying multiple filter, not just one.
-This is because we want to learn different kind of features.. for example one filter will activated to catch vertical lines in the image, an other obliques ones.. and maybe an other different colours.
-And by the way the image and the filter have normally a further dimensions to account for colour (typically of size 3):
+Typically, one single layer is formed by applying multiple filter, not just one.
+This is because we want to learn different kind of features.. for example one filter will specialize to catch vertical lines in the image, an other obliques ones.. and maybe an other different colours.
+Indeed in real implementation, both the image and the filter have normally a further dimensions to account for colours, so they can modelled as volumes rather than areas:

 <img src="https://github.com/sylvaticus/MITx_6.86x/raw/master/Unit 03 - Neural networks/assets/convolutional_filters.png" width="500"/>

 96 convolutional filters on the first layer (filters are of size 11x11x3, applied across input images of size 224x224x3).
-They all have been learned from random initialisation.
+They all have been learned starting from random initialisation.

 So in each layer we are going to map the original image into multiple feature maps where each feature map is generated by a little weight matrix, the filter, that defines the little classifier that's run through the original image to get the associated feature map.
 Each of these feature maps defines a channel for information.

 I can then combine these convolution, looking for features, and pooling, compressing the image a little bit, forgetting the information of where things are, but maintaining what is there.

-These layers are finally followed by some "normal", "fully connected" layers (_à la_ feed-forward neural network) and a final softmax layer indicating the probability that each image represents one of the possible categories (there could be thousand of them).
+These layers are finally followed by some "normal", "fully connected" layers (_à la_ feed-forward neural networks) and a final `softmax` layer indicating the probability that each image represents one of the possible categories (there could be thousand of them).

-The best network implementation are tested in so called "competitions"; like the yearly ImageNet context.
+The best network implementation are tested in so called "competitions", like the yearly ImageNet context.

 Note that we can train this networks exactly like for feedformard NN, defining a loss function and finding the weights that minimise the loss function.
 In particular we can apply the stochastic gradient descendent algorithm (with a few tricks based on getting pairs of image and the corresponding label), where the gradient with respect to the various parameters (weights) is obtained by backpropagation.

 #### Take home

-- Understand what a convolution is
+- Understand what a convolution is;
 - Understand the pooling, that tries to generate a slightly more compressed image forgetting where things are, but maintaining information about what's there, what was activated.